 A fundamental review of the Complaints Scheme was undertaken in 2015 to reflect amendments to the Commissioner’s powers implemented by the Immigration Act 2014.
 There have been no further changes to his powers in relation to complaints processes since that time.
 However, the Commissioner has continued to seek views from those subject to the scheme (authorised advisers) and from complainants, as to the operation of the scheme and invited feedback from both parties to ensure the scheme operates effectively for all.

-This consultation was launched on 30 October 2019 and will remain open for twelve weeks until 22 January 2020.
+This new consultation was launched on 30 October 2019 and remained open until 22 January 2020.